-Rapid Re-Housing (RRH) and Permanent Supportive Housing (PSH): Date the client moves into a permanent living situation whether subsidized by the current enrolled PSH or RRH project, a different project or subsidy, or without any subsidy at all.
+✓ Rapid Re-Housing (RRH) and Permanent Supportive Housing (PSH): Date the client moves into a permanent living situation whether subsidized by the current enrolled PSH or RRH project, a different project or subsidy, or without any subsidy at all.

-Note: The housing move-in date may be but is not necessarily the date the lease was signed or goes into effect.
+Note: The housing move-in date is exactly that: the date of moving into a permanent housing situation.
+It may coincide with, but is not necessarily the same as, the date the lease was signed or the day the lease goes into effect.
 For example, if the lease is signed on 2/20 but the client does not move into the unit until 2/24, the "move-in date" should be recorded as 2/24.

-Project Exit Dates37
+Project Exit Dates38